utshomax/postman-docs/src/pages/docs/reports/security-audit-reports.md

 * **Total exposed tokens** - The number of tokens that are exposed across all published documentation sets.
 * **Exposed tokens by type** - The number of exposed tokens by type.
 * **Exposed tokens over time** - The number of tokens that were exposed each day.

+For more details, select some data in one of the charts.
+This opens the **Drill Down** pane, which contains links to the collections that contain exposed tokens, when the collection was scanned, and who published the collection.